-Morgan et al. (2020) described instances of small businesses pivoting while focusing on social value.
-Healthcare workers and other employees who were deemed essential, for example, received donated meals from locally-owned restaurants when shelter-in-place orders were issued by government authorities.
+Morgan, et al. (2020) described instances of small businesses pivoting while focusing on social value.
+Healthcare workers and other employees who were deemed essential, for example, received donated meals from locally-owned restaurants during periods when shelter-in-place orders had been issued by government authorities.
 Mandatory shutdowns, however, were more difficult for some types of businesses to contend with via pivoting.
-It is one thing for a restaurant to be partially open with outdoor dining and take-out services, but another to cease operations entirely.
+It's one thing for a restaurant to be partially open with outdoor dining and take-out services operating, but another altogether to cease operations entirely.